 There are other manifestations of zealous partisan editing on Wikipedia that are less less widely known.
 Such problems arise from the “anyone can edit” situation in which pseudonyms are a common resort.
 Critics say that there are many “cult” partisans on Wikipedia who influence articles in the religious category.

 Gerald Joe Moreno, alias Equalizer, commenced his attack on myself from Wikipedia in 2006.
-He was an editor of the article on Sathya Sai Baba, and strident in the delivery of his opinions.
+An editor of the article on Sathya Sai Baba, he was strident in the delivery of his opinions.
 One of his ex-devotee opponents, namely Robert Priddy, had been cited favourably in a book of mine entitled Investigating the Sai Baba Movement (2005).
 To Moreno, this meant that my book must be eliminated from reference on Wikipedia, especially when this book was listed in the (Wikipedia) article on Priddy.

-Moreno here used the editorial pseudonym of SSS108, and produced a Wikipedia User page which stigmatised my books.
-He had not read those books, and was solely concerned with his attempt to suppress the Wikipedia article on his opponent Robert Priddy.
-Moreno resorted to the pretext of my self-publishing as legitimation for his hostility, although the general context was clearly an argument in favour of Sathya Sai Baba, an argument strongly resisting criticism.
+Moreno, here using the editorial pseudonym of SSS108, produced a Wikipedia User page stigmatising my books.
+He had not read those books, being solely concerned with his attempt to suppress the Wikipedia article on his opponent Robert Priddy.
+Moreno resorted to the pretext of my self-publishing as legitimation for his hostility, although the general context was clearly an argument in favour of Sathya Sai Baba, an argument strongly resisting criticism of the guru.

-The Moreno (SSS108) User page revolved around a Wikipedia quotation featuring Priddy and the notorious bedroom murders occurring at the ashram of Sathya Sai Baba.
+The Moreno (SSS108) User page revolved around a Wikipedia quotation featuring Priddy and the notorious bedroom murders occurring at the ashram of Sathya Sai Baba (see exbaba.com, Murders tab).
+The bloodstained event was commemorated by grim images of the corpses.
 The editorial quote in dispute read:

 According to Kevin Shepherd the former national leader of the Sathya Sai movement in Norway, Robert Priddy, expressed the opinion that SSB [Sathya Sai Baba] was an accomplice to the 1993 murders, among others based on information given to him by his friend V. K. Narasimhan.